 Sales leaders often recommend bringing up objections before your prospects.
 Even if you’ve never worked in sales, this is a strategy you can tap into when meeting with your executive team about a potential software expansion.

-Since budget is a common source of objections, you may also want to estimate the ROI of the expanded knowledge sharing platform based on the ROI you’ve achieved in your department.
-Being able to provide a realistic estimate of how much money your company will save by expanding the knowledge sharing platform will go a long way towards overcoming concerns about the upfront cost.
+Since budget is a common source of objections, this is where it’s useful to use the ROI estimates we mentioned earlier.
+Being able to provide a realistic estimate of how much money your company will save by expanding the knowledge engagement platform will go a long way towards overcoming concerns about the upfront cost.

 Do Your Homework

 Taking your knowledge engagement platform company-wide can have major benefits, from increasing productivity to breaking down silos between departments.
 But because expanding the platform would potentially affect every part of your organization and require an upfront investment, it’s not a decision your executive team is likely to take lightly.